DominoKit/domino-slf4j-logger/README.md

 # domino-slf4j-logger
 Enable using slf4j loggers inside GWT client side code, which increase code portability to the JVM where the slf4j logging is preferred.

+> Still needs some work to make sure the logs can be optimized by gwt compiler.

 ### Maven dependencies

 ```